 Add the egg, lemon zest and vanilla extract, and whisk them in

-Mix in the oats, plain flour and baking powder with the silicone spoon
+Mix in the oats, plain flour and baking powder with a spoon

 Bake the cookies for 12-14 minutes until they are golden brown, leave them on the tray for 5 minutes before carefully removing and placing on racks to cool fully